 - Allows them to be praised for doing a good job

-The whole reason why it’s hard for me to ask my kids to do some things is because I can do most things faster and how I want it.
-It’s almost more work at first to teach them because it can mean more spills and patience I don’t think I have some days.
+It’s hard for me to ask my kids to do some things because I can do most things faster and how I want it!
+It’s more work to teach them in the beginning because it can mean more spills and patience I don’t think I have some days.
+But here’s how I expect it to go at this age.

 This is super important!
 If I say “Clean up the living room”, they are clueless and overwhelmed.
 It works way better if I kind of stand by giving one instruction at a time.
 Here’s how we might clean up the living room before nap time: